insightsengineering/presidio-action/README.md

 * `presidio-cli-version`:

-    _Description_: Presidio cli version - version of presidio-cli used in action
+    _Description_: Presidio cli version - a version of presidio-cli used in action.

     _Required_: `false`